 by Randy Fairfield, 10/20/18

-I somehow talked my principal into letting me experiment with Minecraft Edu—which ended up largely being a failed endeavor due to the lack of support from the IT department—but I’m not sure that was really the answer.
+So anyways, I somehow talked my principal into letting me experiment with Minecraft Edu—which ended up largely being a failed endeavor due to the lack of support from the IT department—but I’m not sure Minecraft Edu was really the answer anyway.
 The more I thought about it, the “if you can’t beat them, join them” approach didn’t really sit well with me.
 Nevertheless, I still wanted to find ways to get kids more plugged into my class and less plugged into their video game consoles.

 The truth is, I have more than a little experience to draw from to relate to my students.
 Indeed, about 90% of my misspent youth was playing the good old Nintendo Entertainment System.
 While my days of hardcore gaming are now largely behind me, I feel no shame in admitting to winning a few Pacific Northwest Tecmo Super Bowl Championships over the past few years.

-A few weeks ago, I had a fantastic conversation with Peter Grostic, Director of Professional Learning for CBD Consulting, and we discussed gamification in the classroom; that is, the process of taking the design elements of game play and applying them in another context.
+A few weeks ago, I had a fantastic conversation with Peter Grostic, Director of Professional Learning for CBD Consulting, and we discussed gamification in education.
+Gamification is the process of taking the design elements of game play and applying them in another context, and I think I have a unique perspective on the topic.
 Feel free to listen if you’re interested!

 During our conversation, we talked about some things I’ve learned from incorporating elements of gamification into my own classroom.
 By better understanding what motivates gamers, we as educators can do a lot to keep our students more engaged with our classes.
 Over the coming months, I’ll be blogging once every few weeks about each of the points raised below.
 Stay tuned if I’ve piqued your interest!
 You can subscribe to my newsletter if you’d like a reminder to check back every once in awhile. 🙂